18.6.2021 | 3 min read.

 The Accedo Pay TV solution combines an advisory offering and the capacity to deliver on all these stacks on top of all other OTT platforms with an agile methodology.
 The importance is to make a KPI based decision on the platform strategy - there is not one size fits all.

-For a deep dive into the major platforms for OTT operators, keep an eye out for our existing and upcoming parts of this OTT platform strategy series:
+For a deep dive into the major platforms for OTT operators, check out the other parts of this OTT platform strategy series: